seathasky/FF14-MAC_ModSupport/README.md

   <br><br>
 Download and install the install script from here: https://github.com/marzent/ffxiv-on-mac
 <br><br>
-Xivlauncher plugin support may require a FF14 Windows game license due to how it authenticates.
+Xivlauncher may break with a FF14 Mac only game license after it updates, though this is already fixed and only needs to be merged back.
 <br><br>
 You can read more about Mac license progress here: